platformsh/platformsh-docs/sites/friday/src/get-started/symfony/environment-variables.md

   {{< /note >}}

-  If you need to clear the build cache directory, run the `symfony upsun:project:clear-build-cache` command.
+  If you need to clear the build cache directory, run the `symfony {{% vendor/cli %}}:project:clear-build-cache` command.

 - `SYMFONY_PROJECT_DEFAULT_ROUTE_URL` (only defined at **runtime**): The default endpoint serving your project.
   Use this variable to avoid hard-coding domains that can be used to reach preview environments.